Skip navigation

 Course summary

-From sports equipment to high-tech operating theatres for hospitals, vehicles and public transport infrastructure, and industrial applications such as the structural design of wind turbines – mechanical engineers play a crucial part in shaping the way we live.
-A wide range of skills are needed to be able to successfully design and manufacture what we need in an efficient, environmentally friendly and sustainable way – and meet the demands and challenges of the modern world.
+Whether designing sports equipment, hospital operating theatres, transport infrastructure or wind turbines, mechanical engineers play a crucial part in shaping how we live.
+A wide range of skills are needed to successfully design and manufacture the systems and machines we need in an efficient, environmentally friendly and sustainable way, while meeting the demands and challenges of the modern world.

 As the branch of engineering that involves the design, production, and operation of machinery, mechanical engineers must be able to combine engineering physics and mathematics principles with materials science.

 Studying mechanical engineering at Leeds will open up a whole world of opportunities for your career.
-You’ll develop your abilities, knowledge and skills across the full range of mechanical engineering, from the fundamentals of design and manufacture to fluid dynamics.
+You’ll develop your abilities, knowledge and skills across the full range of this discipline, from the fundamentals of design and manufacture to fluid dynamics.
 You’ll also have scope to specialise in fields that interest you, such as vehicle design or biomedical engineering.

 Why study at Leeds: